brianshumate/vaultron/README.md

 ### Something Something HA Problem!

 High Availability mode has not been well tested, and no promises can currently be made about HA functionality at this time.
+It does work as expected, however you must be sure to point your client to the correct Vault server with `VAULT_ADDR` once that server is the new active server.

 ## Resources